 China Gambling Laws

-The gambling laws of China very clearly outlaw all forms of unsanctioned betting.
+Gambling laws in China very clearly outlaw all forms of unsanctioned betting.
 Authorities are constantly on the lookout for underground gambling dens.
 News stories abound of police raiding criminally-sponsored underground casinos

-The prohibition of gambling makes no distinction between offline and online gambling.
+The prohibition of gambling makes no distinction between offline and online gambling sites.
 Anything other than the state lottery is illegal.
 The closest alternatives you have are visiting Hong Kong to bet on horses or heading to Macau to visit its lavish casinos and sportsbooks.

 Hong Kong and Macau are the sole exceptions in China.
 Each of these is considered a “special administrative region” and is has some latitude in determining the laws within.
 China has taken no action against either region for legalizing gambling, although China does discourage citizens from brining more than a limited amount of money into Macau.